wangxiaoyunanne/docs/source/hive_proj.html.md

 When run in `verbose` mode, the app outputs the weighted edgelist of the projected graph.
 When run in `quiet` mode, it outputs performance statistics and the results of a correctness check.

 We compared the results of the Gunrock implementation to the [HIVE reference implementation](https://hiveprogram.com/wiki/display/WOR/V0+-+Application+Classification) and the [PNNL implementation](https://gitlab.hiveprogram.com/jfiroz/graph_projection).
-These two implementations vary slightly in their output -- we remained faithful to the HIVE reference implementation.
+These two implementations vary slightly in their output -- we validated our results against the HIVE reference implementation.

 ## Performance and Analysis